Online Engineering Programs in Virginia

 George Mason University offers a 100 percent online master of science in the systems engineering program preparing students for a professional career working with large complex systems of the future.
 This program is ideal for engineers who are looking to attain technical leadership positions and for those who are preparing for a career in the designing, development, and management of large complex systems.

 Admission requirements for the program include a bachelor’s degree in mathematics, engineering, computer science, economics, physical sciences, or a related field, a cumulative grade point average of at least 3.0, official transcripts from all universities and colleges attended, educational and professional goals statement, two letters of recommendation, and a current resume.
-GRE scores are required only for students who do not have a US bachelor’s degree.

-Consisting of 30 credits, the program includes courses such as systems engineering principles, system definition & cost modeling, system design and integration, system management and evaluation, and system methodology and modeling.
+Consisting of 30 credits, the program includes courses such as systems engineering principles; system definition & cost modeling; system design and integration; system management and evaluation; and system methodology and modeling.

 Many of the leading IT-based companies, as well as engineering consulting firms, defense contractors, aerospace developers, software developers, and informatics & communication companies, need systems engineers (SEs).